 The Christmas We Would Never Forget

 I have a story to tell you that you will never believe.
 In fact, I still wonder if it really happened and I was there!
 I wanted to get the details written down as quickly as possible so I wouldn’t forget anything, though I doubt I ever will.
 It happened only yesterday, was it really only yesterday?
 Wow, I need to take a moment to gather my thoughts because they just keep wandering off.
 O. K. I think I’m ready.
 The sheriff let me use his computer so please don’t mind that it’s typed.
-Ps-it’s an ancient one!
+Ps-it’s an ancient one, computer I mean.

 Anyway, you know about my parent’s cabin up in the woods sitting on the shore of a huge pond 'cause you've been with us when we go swimming and fishing and all, remember?
 Anyway, Mom and Pucker-Face (sorry, if mom saw that she’d kill me) my Stepdad, Ray, made me and the six year old brats go to spend Christmas up there.
 During the winter we generally stay home because the snows around the area of the cabin are absolutely horrendous.
 Last year the little grocery guy told us they were snowed in from November to April!
 Whew.
 I’d have gone crazy with nothing to do all that time.
 I mean no TV, no internet, not even a decent radio.
 But they wouldn’t let me stay with you for the Christmas Holiday and now, well, I don’t know if that was a good thing or a bad thing.
 But I was horrified about having to spend all that time without one piece of electronic entertainment.
 Ray even made me turn off my phone and then he buried it in his suitcase.
 Can you believe that?

 The Twins Played and Mom Did the Tree